lucasa7733/lucasa7733.github.io/_posts/2018-10-19-weekly-reflection-05.md

 # Wednesday

-In class the whole period we were able to work on our flags and figure out how to translate what we learned Monday into
+In class the whole period we were able to work on our flags and figure out how to translate what we learned Monday into making our final flags.
+Strengthening our ability to make connections between code.